 Step 3: Ask the Right Patient Experience Survey Questions

-• Use Clear, Specific Language: Instead of "How was your visit?", ask "Did your healthcare provider explain your treatment plan clearly?"
+- Use Clear, Specific Language: Instead of asking a generic "How was your visit?", target the inquiry with a question like "Did your healthcare provider explain your treatment plan clearly?"

-• Include Standardized Metrics: Measure Net Promoter Score (NPS), Likert scales, and CAHPS-compliant questions for benchmarking.
+- Include Standardized Metrics: Incorporate key performance indicators such as Net Promoter Score (NPS), Likert scales, and CAHPS-compliant questions when applicable to ensure consistency for benchmarking purposes.

 Here are some patient experience survey question examples that you may use: